Are You an Accident Waiting to Happen?

 Because I couldn't get up, I spent the better part of the afternoon on the floor contemplating this condition.

-Once I was finally able to extradite myself from the floor, I starting in on my healing journey, which, I found out, was largely about developing balanced strength and flexibility in the muscles that serve the pelvis and trunk.
+Once I was finally able to extradite myself from the floor, I started in on my healing journey, which, I found out, was largely about developing balanced strength and flexibility in the muscles that serve the pelvis, hips, core, trunk and shoulders.

-This worked so well that I became inspired to teach others in pain and dysfunction what I had discovered.
+This balanced strength approached worked so well that it inspired me to teach others who also experienced pain and dysfunction.

 Since then, I’ve helped many clients, students and readers turn this “accident waiting to happen” condition (more about that below) around, and to go on to live very active lives without further mishaps.